Implied Volatility Expansions for VIX Options in Forward Variance Models: Single-kernel forward variance models

 \subsection{Numerical tests}

-In this section, we evaluate the accuracy of the VIX implied volatility expansion \eqref{eq:vix_iv_proxy_single_kernel} (referred to as the label \textit{Expansion} in the plots) under the standard and rough Bergomi models, and compare it with implied volatilities obtained from the weak approximation \eqref{thm:vix_opt_price_approx_single_kernel} (referred to as the label \textit{Approx} in the plots).
-In the standard Bergomi model, implied volatilities are computed via two-dimensional Gauss-Legendre quadratures with $120$ nodes each.
-In the rough Bergomi model, we use a trapezoidal rule with 300 time steps for the time integral, and $10^6$ Monte Carlo paths (see \cite[Remark 8]{bourgey_weak_2023} for details).
+In this section, we evaluate the accuracy of the VIX implied volatility expansion \eqref{eq:vix_iv_proxy_single_kernel} (referred to as \textit{Expansion}) under the standard and rough Bergomi models, and compare it with implied volatilities obtained from the weak approximation in Theorem \ref{thm:vix_opt_price_approx_single_kernel} (referred to as \textit{Approx}).
+In the standard Bergomi model, implied volatilities are computed via two-dimensional Gauss-Legendre quadratures (\textit{quadrature}) with $120$ nodes each.
+In the rough Bergomi model, we use a trapezoidal rule with 300 time steps for the time integral and $10^6$ Monte Carlo paths (\textit{Monte Carlo}) (see \cite[Remark 8]{bourgey_weak_2023} for details).